 - a wide plate with sides to steam the egg in

-- note: if you use an aluminum plate vs a porcelain or ceramic plate (what I'm using), you may want to reduce the cook time by 1 min or so, since aluminum conducts heat quicker.
+- note: if you use a stainless steel vs a porcelain or ceramic plate (what I'm using), you may want to reduce the cook time by 1 min or so, since stainless steel conducts heat quicker.